knodl/ga_mp_hits/readme.md

-Pythjon implementation of sending events and transactions to Google Analytics via Measurement protocol.
+Python implementation of sending events and transactions to Google Analytics via Measurement protocol.